cloudify-cosmo/docs.getcloudify.org/content/plugins/vsphere.md

 * `networking` key-value server networking configuration.
     * `domain` the fully qualified domain name.
     * `dns_servers` list of DNS servers.
-    * `connected_networks` list of existing networks to which server will be connected, described as key-value objects.
+    * `connect_networks` list of existing networks to which server will be connected, described as key-value objects.
 Network will be described as:
         * `name` network name.
         * `management` signifies if it's a management network (false by default).
 Only one connected network can be management.
         * `external` signifies if it's an external network (false by default).
 Only one connected network can be external.